michelegz/astro-web-indexer/README.md

 ### Technical Features
 - 🐳 Dockerized deployment for easy setup
-- 🗄️ MariaDB backend for robust data storage
+- 🗄️ MariaDB backend with schema migrations managed by **Phinx**.
 - 🔒 Secure file handling and access control
-- 📊 FITS header metadata extraction and indexing
+- 📊 Extensive FITS/XISF header metadata extraction and indexing.

-### AstroBin Integration
-- **CSV Export for Sessions:** Select multiple files (lights, darks, flats, bias) and copy a pre-formatted CSV string to your clipboard, ready to be pasted into AstroBin's session importer.
-- **Smart Session Aggregation:** The exporter intelligently groups exposures into "astro-nights" (from noon to noon), correctly handling sessions that span across midnight.
-- **Calibration Frame Counting:** Automatically counts the number of selected dark, flat, and bias frames and adds them to the session data.
+*A more detailed description of the SFF, Duplicate Management, and Indexing engine can be found below.*

 ### 🔬 Smart Frame Finder (SFF)
 Finding the right calibration frames (darks, flats, bias) for your light frames can be tedious.
 The Smart Frame Finder automates this process with a powerful, configurable search engine.
 - **Context-Aware Search:** Start a search directly from a `LIGHT` frame to find matching calibration files.
 The system knows which parameters are relevant for each calibration type (e.g., `EXPTIME` for darks, `FILTER` for flats).
 - **Flexible Rules Engine:** Activate and deactivate search criteria on the fly.
 You can match by `CCD-TEMP`, `BINNING`, `INSTRUME`, and many other FITS headers.
 - **Tolerance Sliders:** Don't need an exact match?
 Use intuitive sliders to define acceptable tolerances for parameters like temperature (`±2°`), date (`±30 days`), or exposure (`±10%`).
 - **Dedicated Interface:** The SFF operates in a dedicated modal window, allowing you to build complex queries, view results, and download a `.zip` archive of the selected frames without leaving the main page.

 ### Duplicate Management

-The indexer includes a powerful suite for identifying and managing duplicate files, ensuring a clean and efficient archive.

 - **Content-Based Duplicate Detection:** Files are identified as duplicates based on their content hash (`xxhash`), regardless of their name or location.
 If two files have the same hash, they are considered duplicates.
 - **Smart Duplicate Badge:** The main file table displays an intelligent badge in the format `Visible / Total` for files that have duplicates.
   - `5 / 5` (Yellow): Indicates 5 duplicates exist, and all are currently visible.